PelionIoT/nanostack-border-router/README.md

 If you use the static bootstrap mode, you need to configure a default route on the backhaul interface to properly forward packets between the backhaul and the 6LoWPAN mesh network.
 In addition to this, you need to set a backhaul prefix.
 The static mode creates a site-local IPv6 network from which packets cannot be routed outside.

 When using the autonomous mode in the 6LoWPAN ND configuration, you can set the `prefix-from-backhaul` option to `true` to use the same backhaul prefix on the mesh network side as well.
 This allows the mesh nodes to be directly connectable from the outside of the mesh network.
 In the Thread network, it is enough that `backhaul-dynamic-bootstrap` is set to true.

+For `CELL` backhaul, no configuration options for addresses are provided.
+Cellular backhaul device works always in autonomous mode and the border router learns the IPv6 prefix information from the cellular access.

 #### Note on the SLIP backhaul driver